 Here’s What You’ll Need: Ingredients for Sausage Rolls

 - For the Pastry: I used store-bought puff pastry sheets to enclose the sausage.
+The premade puff pastry works quite well.

 Here’s How I Made the Sausage

 - To make the sausage, I added ground pork, bread crumbs, salt, pepper, dried sage, nutmeg, mace, and water to the bowl of my food processor fitted with a steel blade.
+I’ve found that using a food processor is the easiest way to make the sausage.

 - I processed the sausage mixture for about 20 seconds.
 Then I took a small piece, microwaved it for about 20 seconds, and tasted it to see if additional seasonings were needed.
 The Master Taste Tester said that it was perfect!

-Next, I continued processing the mixture for another 30 seconds, until it reached the proper consistency.
-See how finely ground it is – almost like a pâté, which is how we like it.
+See how finely ground it is – almost like a pรขtรฉ, which is how we like it.

 That’s it – British sausage with the food processor doing all the work!